Meme1079/PsychWiki/PsychWiki_Source/Basics of Library Manipulation.md

 Example: `string.byte('a')` will return 97

 ### string.char(byte)
-Converts the string return to character code
+Creates a character code from the numeric code

 - `byte` - the numeric code

 Example: `string.char(97)` will return 'a'

 ### string.gsub(string, old, new, limit)
-Replaces part or entire of the string
+Returns a copy of a string and replaces it with a new string

 - `string` - The string you want
 - `old` - Part of the string you want to replace